What is a credit card instalment plan?

 Example: Paying off credit card debt with an instalment plan

-Teah’s credit card gives her three different instalment terms to choose from, each showing how much the fixed repayments will be worth:
+In this scenario, we're given three different instalment terms to choose from, each showing how much the fixed repayments will be worth:

 - 6 months with repayments of $500 per month